ioanniswd/pot/README.md

 `pot` stands for Pr Overview Tool

+Note: This is an ongoing project, and issues are frequently opened and closed.
+Refactorings and improvements are on the way.
+Check the [issues section](https://github.com/ioanniswd/pot/issues) for more info.

 # How it works

 `pot` creates accumulated data for users concerning one or more repositories, using